60th Infantry Newspaper Blurb

 2008-12-24

 I have not posted a whole lot this fall, hopefully this winter will see a little more activity in the research area.
 One interesting item is that I was finally able to get in touch with the brother of Major Holt Barnwell.
 Major Barnwell was the architect of the Night March across Sicily during that campaign.
 He died during the D-Day invasion, and was a really great friend of my grandfather.
 Looking forward to hearing more about him from his brother.
-Please take a look at and feel free to contribute to a Wikipedia page I have started about the battle of Port Lyautey:

 Click Here